lessthanoptimal/BoofCV/README.md

 Examples can also be run using gradle.

-* _exampleRun_ : Ruins an example from boofcv/examples
+* _exampleRun_ : Runs an example from boofcv/examples
   * gradle exampleRun -Pwhich=boofcv.examples.imageprocessing.ExampleBinaryOps
 * _webcamRun_ : Run an example from boofcv/integration/WebcamCapture
   * gradle webcamRun -Pwhich=boofcv.examples.ExampleTrackingKlt
+* _demonstrationRun_ : Runs a demonstration from boofcv/demonstrations
+  * gradle demonstrationRun -Pwhich=boofcv.demonstrations.fiducial.FiducialTrackerApp

 # Dependencies